rsyslog/rsyslog/source/configuration/modules/mmanon.rst

 The next snippet is also based on the first one, but anonymizes an "odd" number of bits, 12.
-The value of 12 is used by some folks as a compromise between keeping privacy and still permiting to gain some more in-depth insight from log files.
+The value of 12 is used by some folks as a compromise between keeping privacy and still permitting to gain some more in-depth insight from log files.
 Note that anonymizing 12 bits may be insufficient to fulfill legal requirements (if such exist).